skeeto/skeeto.github.com/_posts/2017-08-20-Portable-Makefile-Tutorial.markdown

 proper "clean" target.
 No, `del /f` isn't the same.

-So while it's close to POSIX make, it's not practical to write a Makefile that will simultaneously work with both POSIX make and Nmake.
+So while it's close to POSIX make, it's not practical to write a Makefile that will simultaneously work properly with both POSIX make and Nmake.
 These need to be separate Makefiles.

 ### May your Makefiles be portable